wangkx/Ingress-Configuration-1/tlsdynamic.md

 ```

 ## Creating a CA cluster issuer
-Create a cluster issuer, for example, cluster-issuer.yaml.
-Replace the email address with a valid email address.
+Create a cluster issuer, for example, cluster-issuer.yaml.  ?Should be 'Create a ClusterIssuer configuration file with a name, ex. cluster-issuer.yaml'.
+Please use the same style in other docs.
+Replace the email address with a valid email address. ?Explain why we need the email address.

 ```YAML
 apiVersion: cert-manager.io/v1